awslabs/amazon-sagemaker-workshop/README.md

 ## AWS Command Line Interface

-To complete certain workshops, you'll need the AWS Command Line Interface (CLI) installed on your local machine.
+To complete certain workshops, you'll need the AWS Command Line Interface (CLI).
 You'll use the CLI to interface with SageMaker and other AWS services.
 At this time, only the following workshops require use of the CLI:  **SageMaker Built-in Algorithms** workshop.
+You'll also need access to a Bash environment.
+The following are some options for getting and using the CLI.
+Using AWS Cloud9 is the preferred option to avoid problems that can arise configuring the CLI on your machine.

+- AWS Cloud9: is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+It has the AWS CLI pre-installed so you don’t need to install files or configure your laptop for this workshop.
+For Cloud9 setup directions for these workshops, see [**Cloud9 Setup**](Cloud9).

-Follow the [AWS CLI Getting Started](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) guide to install and configure the CLI on your machine.
+- Install the AWS CLI locally: Follow the [AWS CLI Getting Started](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) guide to install and configure the CLI on your machine.

-WINDOWS USERS NOTE:  For workshops that use the AWS CLI, Bash scripts are utilized.
-You can either setup your local Windows computer with Bash, OR for the CLI-based portions of the workshop use a cloud-based EC2 instance with the Amazon Linux AMI, which comes with the AWS CLI pre-installed.
-Connect to your EC2 instance with PuTTY or a similar tool, and then upgrade the AWS CLI with the command `sudo pip install --upgrade awscli`, and configure it per the above instructions.
+- Use a cloud-based Amazon EC2 instance with the Amazon Linux AMI:  this AMI comes with the AWS CLI pre-installed.
+Connect to your EC2 instance with SSH, PuTTY (if you're using Windows) or a similar tool, and then upgrade the AWS CLI with the command `sudo pip install --upgrade awscli`, and configure it per the above instructions.

+WINDOWS USERS NOTE:  As a reminder, for workshops that use the AWS CLI, Bash scripts are utilized.
+Using AWS Cloud9 is the preferred option, but if you choose to install the AWS CLI on your machine, be sure your Windows machine has a Bash environment.
+On Windows 10, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) with a Bash environment.

 ## Text Editor

 For any workshop that requires use of the AWS Command Line Interface (see above), you also will need a **plain text** editor for writing Bash scripts.
 Make sure the text editor supports plain text because any editor that inserts Windows or other special characters potentially will cause scripts to fail.
+The preferred option of Cloud9 includes a text editor.

 # License & Contributing